• About

 Let cobbler rest at room temperature for 15-20 minutes before serving.
 This helps to thicken it up, creating the ultimate jammy texture.

-Jammy blueberry cobbler in a large baking dish with spoon.
+Jammy vegan cobbler in a large baking dish with spoon.

 ⏲ Expert Tips and Tricks